Load balancing is the heart of Easee's advantage. It means easier, efficient, and most importantly optimal charging.

 We have three wires.
 A B and V. Each wire carries the charge.
 Now you think "But if three wires are carrying the full amperage, then why isn't that three times the amperage?"
 That is because their waveforms cancel out.

 If you look at the drawing, think of A as the black wire, B as the red wire, and V is the blue wire.
-The electrical power on each moves in a sine wave from -1 to 1, where 1 is the most power possible.
+Each moves from -1 to 1 in a sine wave, where 1 is the most power possible.
 But the waves are 120 degrees separated, which means the sum is zero.
 If you look at the point where A (black) crosses B (red), they are both drawing power at 0.5.
 That adds up to 1, of course.
 But look where the current of the V (blue) wire is at that point.
 It's at -1.
 So combining to power in A, B and V, you get zero.
-That happens at any point along these three wavelengths.
-Select any point from left to right, and the waves will add up to zero.
 And in an ideally balanced system, it will always add up to zero.

 And that's where the Easee charger comes in.
 Given the power sent to it, it is able to determine the value on each wire and, in essence, shift the waveforms so they are as balanced as possible.
 Balance means there are no gaps in the power, and no power lost to overload on one wire over the other two.